Skip to content

 severity is for triage. scores.agent_risk is the more interesting signal for an agent: it stays high even when the local severity is low, when the area is structurally confusing (multiple sources of truth, weak tests, hidden side effects, etc.).

-Default sort order is severity-first (high → medium → low), then confidence, then file path, then line number.
+Default sort order is aggregate risk-first (rank_score, derived from severity, confidence, churn, test-gap, blast radius, and recency), then file path, then line number.
 You can re-sort by scores.agent_risk if your goal is “what should I read before editing”, rather than “what is most broken”.

 This is the actual current output of pnpm scan:example:json against examples/messy-ts-app, with the absolute repo path sanitised: